Dvidal7788/DataLynx/README.md

 ###### <li>Supply the parameters, and the function will update the field at the specified row/column location in the in-memory dataset with the provided new value (provided that the row/column name is valid).</li>
 ###### <li>If you wish to update the desired field to be blank/empty field/NULL, simply input an empty string (e.g. "") as the new_value parameter.
 NULL strings will be rejected.</li>
 ###### <li>NOTE: Whether updating a field in a numeric OR non-numeric column, the input parameter for the new value will be a string for simplicity's sake.</li>
 ###### <li>DESTRUCTIVE MODE: You can run this function in destructive mode, which will simultaneously update the corresponding field in the opened CSV file.
 You must give yourself CSV write permission, *as well as* set the dataLynx object to destructive mode: `myData.csv_write_permission = true;` `myData.destructive_mode;`.
-These are both set the false by default.</li>
+These are both set to false by default.</li>
 </ul>

 ##### RETURN: